geovaneganeo/geovaneganeo/README.md

-### Olá!
-Eu sou o Geovane Ganeo
+### Hello!
+Iam Geovane Ganeo

-- 💼 Hoje trabalho com Infraestrutura de TI e Cybersegurança
+- 💼 I currently work with IT infrastructure and cybersecurity
-- 💻 Formado em Segurança da Informação e Pós Graduando em Segurança Ofensiva
+- 💻 Graduated in Information Security and postgraduate in Offensive Security

 <div>
   <a href="https://github.com/geovaneganeo">